 - put clear decision-making and management rules

-- annual leave, parental leave and study leave.
+- annual leave, parental leave, sick leave (including non-clinical partners) and study leave.

 Enhanced shared parental leave